marci-pires/WikiHadatac/HADatAc-User-Guide.md

 Metadata stored in HADatAc can be browsed and searched through the app.
 [Section 3.6.](https://github.com/paulopinheiro1234/hadatac/wiki/3.6.-Metadata-Browser-and-Search) describes these capabilities.

-The actual knowledge graph of the infrastructure can be graphically inspected using the Browse Knowledge Graph capability described in [Section]().
+The actual knowledge graph of the infrastructure can be graphically inspected using the Browse Knowledge Graph capability described in [Section 3.7.](https://github.com/paulopinheiro1234/hadatac/wiki/3.7.-Knowledge-Graph-Browser).

 ## Getting Data and Metadata Out